"My professors taught me how to think creatively, read analytically and write persuasively. "

 graphic design and web communications in the mid-Atlantic.

-The list of presentations scheduled for this Spring are outlined below.
+The full list of presentations scheduled for this Spring are outlined below.
 Students interested in joining ECF, learning more about upcoming

 visitors, or accessing the Sakai site, which includes upcoming events,